 Running the App

-You’ll need to have a recent version of Node.js and NPM installed:
+You’ll need to have the latest version of Node.js and NPM installed:

 - Make sure you’ve set up an Agora account, set up a project, and generated an App ID (as discussed above).